5 Reasons Why LMS Fails and How You Can Fix Them

 The 2020 Docebo study finds poor user experience as one of the top barriers to satisfaction with learning technology.

 Remember that the purpose of LMS is to make it easy for trainers to complete and manage their training effectively.
 A cluttered and complicated LMS will do just the opposite.
-It will disengage users and, worse, isolate employees that aren’t tech-savvy.
+It will disengage users and, worse, isolate employees who aren’t tech-savvy.

-Solution: Run a Trial Before Purchasing a New LMS
+Solution: Run a trial before purchasing a new LMS

 Most LMS Vendors offer a trial or demo to help you evaluate how well the LMS works for your organization.
 Take advantage of the offer and get your employees’ feedback.